Webreaper/Damselfly/README.md

    * Export to a zip file to download and extract into the local image folder for additional editing
 6. Re-sync using RClone to push the images back to the collection [Future enhancement: Damselfly Desktop App will do this for you]

+### How does Damselfly manage EXIF data?

+Tagging images with IPTC keywords is a critical part of the Damselfly workflow.
+This is done using the excellent [ExifTool](https://exiftool.org/) - which is the fastest, cleanest and most powerful way to manage ExifData.
+ExifTool makes the data changes losslessly, guaranteeing that your images will not be re-encoded when changing data, so no data will be lost for images stored with lossy formats such as JPEG etc.

+When you tag images in Damselfly, the EXIF data is not written immediately, but instead the keyword changes are written to a 'pending metadata operations' queue.
+Damselfly then processes this queue of pending operations in the background, conflating multiple EXIF operations (both addition and removal of keywords, and other metadata changes) and then running ExifTool to apply those changes losslessly to the image files.

+This means that the fewest disk operations necessary are carried out - reducing any risk of image file corruption, and making the process as fast as possible - all the while keeping the Damselfly UI super-fast and responsive, even if you are adding many tags to hundreds of image.
+The other advantage of doing it this way is that if you happen to restart Damselfly or have some other problem, the queue of pending operations can continue to be processed, guaranteeing that a tag added via the UI will be written to the underlying image file.

 ---

 ## Background/FAQ